They’re paid to guard and care for inmates.

 Eleven-year veteran Sgt.
 Rafael Merrill was fired after admitting taking a hydrocodone pill from the leftover medications with the help of a licensed practical nurse, Ruth Nagle.

-Nagle, who was hired in 2003, was fired in February after the investigation concluded she’d helped Lisa Brumbaugh, a booking deputy and nine-year veteran, smuggle pills from the jail.
+Nagle, who was hired in 2003, was fired in February after the investigation concluded she’d helped Lisa Brumbaugh, a booking deputy who’d worked at the jail nine years, smuggle pills from the jail.

-Brumbaugh was fired two days earlier after admitting she’d taken hundreds of hydrocodone pills from the jail since May 2007 with the help of Nagle and Judy Lobue, a registered nurse who still works there.
+Brumbaugh was fired two days earlier after admitting she’d taken hundreds of hydrocodone pills since May 2007 with the help of Nagle and Judy Lobue, a registered nurse who still works there.

 Some spoke of receiving one or two pills over the years.